 * refers to all direct messages sent to or from the current user, regardless of the other party.
 This allows the client to retrieve conversations with users it is not yet aware of.

-The server MUST reply to a successful
+batch capability was negotiated, the server MUST reply to a successful

 CHATHISTORY command using a

 chathistory and take a single additional parameter, the canonical name of the target being queried.
 If no content exists to return, the server SHOULD return an empty batch in order to avoid the client waiting for a reply.